DimensionFoundation/MNSY-Protocol/README.md

 https://github.com/neruthes/mnsy-idqs/raw/master/db/{T}/{Q}
 ```

-When ever there is a query request, the client shall replace `{Q}` with the encoded query string body, and `{T}` with the query type index.
+When ever there is un query request, the client shall replace `{Q}` with the encoded query string body, and `{T}` with the query type index.

 ### Query String Formation Overview